 The aspirant who has cleared any of the two groups of the intermediate is eligible to get registered for Articleship and the practical training can be started as soon as both the groups are cleared.

-While undergoing 3 years of mandatory training or Articleship, you start earning a stipend and can register for Final level in the last 6 month of practical training by filling the CA Final exam form online.
+While undergoing 3 years of mandatory training or Articleship, you start earning a stipend and can register for the Final level in the last 6 months of practical training by filling the CA Final exam form online.